MaxwellDAnderson/sandbox/nac/README.md

 >
 >__(f)__ Subparts, which are lettered in capitals;
 >
 >__(g)__ Sections, which are numbered in Arabic throughout each part.
 A section number includes the number of the part followed by a period and the number of the section.
-For example, the section number for sectoin 15 of part 21 is "§ 21.15"; and
+For example, the section number for section 15 of part 21 is "§ 21.15"; and
 >
 >__(h)__ Paragraphs, which are designated as follows:
 >